-Marek’s Disease – A viral infection which only affects poultry.
+Marek’s Disease – A viral infection that only affects poultry.
 This virus can spread from chicken to chicken, together with feather dander, and dust.
-In addition to that, It lives for long periods of time, and can travel via tools, dirt, clothes, etc…
+In addition to that, It lives for long periods of time and can travel via tools, dirt, clothes, etc…

 Chickens can be infected with this disease when they are young.
 However, the chicken may not show signs of being infected until months after.

 This terrible infection attacks white blood cells.
 Subsequently, this causes cancer.
-Other side affects would be tumors, weight loss, diarrhea, and respiratory issues.
+Other side effects would be tumors, weight loss, diarrhea, and respiratory issues.